epeterson320/flashlight/README.md

 >
 > Antoine de Saint-Exupéry

-Most flashlight apps consist of a launcher icon that, when clicked, opens a screen that looks like a flashlight, and turns on your device's flashlight.
+Most flashlight apps feature a screen that looks like a flashlight and can turn on and off your device's flashlight.
 If you think that is WAY too complicated, Occam's Flashlight is for you.
-Occam's flashlight is a non-award winning app that consists of an icon that, when clicked, launches NO screen and turns on your device's flashlight.
-Touching the launcher again turns off the flashlight.
+Occam's flashlight consists of an icon that launches NO screen and can turn on and off your device's flashlight just by tapping the launcher icon.
 Other features include:

 * No posts to Facebook
 * No animations